 GAMs with uncertainty propagation

 We implemented our analysis in three stages.
-First, we used a GAM to estimate a smooth temporal pattern in the raw data along with its uncertainty.
+First, we used a GAM to estimate a smooth temporal pattern in the raw data, along with the uncertainty of the smoother.
 Second, we calculated a feature of interest from the estimated GAM, along with its propagated uncertainty.
-For this example, the seasonal averages were extracted, whereas other features could be the timing or magnitude of a seasonal peak, but those are not developed here.
+For the examples described here, we focused on extracting seasonal averages of chl-a values.
+Other features can also be extracted using the same tools, including the timing or magnitude of a seasonal peak, but those are not presented here (see the wqtrends R package, https://tbep-tech.github.io/wqtrends).
 Third, we used a mixed-effects meta-analysis to estimate trends and test hypotheses about the change in seasonal averages across years.
-While meta-analysis methods arose from analyses of results from multiple studies, their distinguishing characteristic is propagation of uncertainty (Gasparrini et al., 2012; Sera et al., 2019).
-Meta-analysis uses response data that includes standard errors (uncertainties) as needed to address our questions.

 First-stage analysis: GAM estimation

-We considered four different GAMs to smooth the raw data across time.
-Although they can achieve similar fits, they do so by partitioning variation in the time series differently (Table 2).
+To smooth the raw data across time, we considered and tested four different GAM structures.
+While all four GAM structures can achieve similar fits, they differ in how they partition variation in the time series (Table 2), which may unnecessarily influence understanding of temporal patterns.
 We discuss all four to clarify their relationships and interpretations.
-Models are shown in the notation of the mgcv R package as formulas for the gam function (R Core Team, 2020; Wood, 2017).
+All models were created using the mgcv R package (R Core Team, 2020; Wood, 2017), with utility functions included in the wqtrends package created by the authors (Beck et al., 2021).

 The simplest GAM for this purpose is expressed as:

-Model S: y ~ s(cont_year, k = num_knots_Y)
+Model S:yi∼ β0+f1cont_yeari+ϵi  (1)

-where y is the time series of interest, such as chl-a, cont_year is “continuous year,” a continuous numerical date (e.g., July 1st 2019 would be 2019.5), y ~ s(...) indicates that y will be explained by a smoothing spline (in this case as a function of cont_year), and num_knots_Y is the number of knot or “connections” along the spline.
+where y is measured chl-a, β0 is an intercept, and cont_year is “continuous year,” a continuous numerical date (e.g., July 1st 2019 would be 2019.5).
+The f1() function is a smoothing spline composed of the sum of multiple “basis functions” multiplied by coefficients. f1cont_year describes the relationship of y with cont_year in a way that smoothly follows the data (Wood, 2017).
+The basis functions involve user-specified knots, a grid of values on the cont_year axis that is discussed more below.
+The ϵ term represents residuals following a normal distribution with mean zero and constant variance.

-Smoothing was determined using generalized cross-validation (GCV, as implemented in mgcv), which approximately minimizes out-of-sample prediction error.
+Smoothing was determined using generalized cross-validation (GCV, as implemented in mgcv), which minimizes out-of-sample prediction error.
 GCV works by penalizing the net curvature of a spline (Wood, 2004).
-To allow GCV (or other alternatives) to work as intended, the number of knots that determine the maximum degrees of freedom chosen by the analyst must be sufficiently large so that the curvature penalty, rather than the number of knots, determines smoothness.
+To allow GCV (or other alternatives) to work as intended, the number of knots chosen by the analyst, which determine the maximum degrees of freedom, must be sufficiently large so that the curvature penalty, rather than the number of knots, determines smoothness.
 Results should not be sensitive to the number of knots; if they are, the number of knots should be increased.
-In the examples below, we chose the number of knots, num_knots_Y, as 12 times the number of years in the time series, i.e., one knot per month.
+In the examples below, we chose the number of knots for f1() as 12 times the number of years in the time series, i.e., one knot per month.
 If the data were too sparse to fit 12 knots per year, the number of knots was reduced by one knot per year until the model could be estimated (i.e., 12 * years, 11 * years, etc.).

 The next three spline formulations (Model SY, SYD, and SYDI) provide progressively increasing complexity in how spline terms compose a model to smooth the raw data.
 Model SY describes the time series using a linear trend plus a spline for cont_year: